 Development and implementation of the policy was accelerated to deliver appropriate care to patients at the end of life during the COVID-19 pandemic in the UK during Spring 2020.

-The development of the policy was informed by recommendations in NICE guidance NG142 End of Life Care for Adults and incorporates themes in NG163: Managing COVID-19 for patients in the community, including at the end of life.
+The development of the policy was informed by recommendations in NICE guidance NG142 End of Life Care for Adults and incorporates themes from NICE guidance for managing COVID-19 (NG191).

 Aims and objectives

 - To reduce the waiting time for patients to receive symptom control

 A fundamental part of end of life care is ensuring that patients are comfortable and have timely and effective symptom control and pain relief.
 The likelihood of patients remaining symptomatically well managed at home is enhanced by domiciliary care services, informal carers and personal health budget (PHB) Personal Assistants (PA).

 As Devon is a geographically large and a predominantly rural county access to swift timely healthcare can sometimes be challenging, in particular within out of hours when staff are required to travel across the county in any one shift.
 This could inevitably lead to delays in access to timely care.
 There may be times, in order to provide health and social care that are accessible, when it would be helpful for informal carers and PAs, with the right skills, to work alongside healthcare professionals to support and deliver symptom management and care at home in a way that respects the differing needs of the individual.